Close-up of a sign that says 'STOP interactive' with the word 'interactive' in pink letters.

 • Example (Fashion Brand): A fast-paced puzzle game where users match accessories and clothing items based on the new season's collection.
 The gameplay reinforces style pairings, keeps users interacting with the product line, and offers a discount code for achieving a high score.

-to promote in events
+To promote in events

 Events are loud.
 An Advergame provides an instant, interactive anchor.
 Use a QR code for immediate, competitive interaction that connects the physical event with a digital reward.